fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m2-exercise-implement-events.md

 ---
+lab:
     title: 'Exercise: Implement events in C#'
     description: Practice creating, subscribing to, and raising events in C# using delegates and custom event data classes.
-durationInMinutes: 25
 ---

 **Learning Objective:**